 Symptoms of Ewing’s sarcoma

-The symptoms mainly include a pain or a swelling.
-The pain may appear to be a trivial trauma and is commonly misinterpreted as a pain arising out an injury or a growth related pain.
+The symptoms mainly include a pain or a swelling of a weeks or months duration.
+The pain may appear to be a trivial trauma and is commonly misinterpreted as a pain arising out an injury or a growth-related pain.
 Often the pain is augmented by stress and persists through the night.
 Depending on the localization, the movements can be restricted.
 For example, the spinal column or the peripheral nerves are affected, the neurological failures like paralysis are more prominent.

 Diagnosis of Ewing´s Sarcoma